 Most ERs are not equipped or staffed to properly deal with dental emergencies.
-They may provide antibiotics or pain relivers, but they will likely instruct you to visit a dentist afterwards.
-You will almost always save time, money and hassle by bringing your dental emergency to us first!
+They may provide antibiotics or pain relievers, but they will likely instruct you to visit a dentist afterward.
+You will almost always save time, money, and hassle by bringing your dental emergency to us first!

-That being said, there are some situations that need to be treated at an ER first before we fix up your smile, including:
+That being said, some situations need to be treated at an ER first before we fix up your smile, including:

 - Dislocated or broken jaw